Tenascin X

-Tenascin X (TN-X), also known as flexillin or hexabrachion-like protein, is a 450kDa glycoprotein, a member of the tenascin family, that is expressed in connective tissues.
+Tenascin X (TN-X), also known as flexillin or hexabrachion-like protein, is a 450 kDa glycoprotein, a member of the tenascin family, that is expressed in connective tissues.
 In humans it is encoded by the TNXB gene.

 The TN-X protein is expressed in many parts of the human body, including the skin, muscles, kidneys, blood vessels, and digestive tract.

-Deficiencies in the TN-X protein due to mutations or not enough of it being produced (haploinsufficiency) can lead to a rare condition called classical-like Ehlers-Danlos syndrome (EDS).
+Deficiencies in the TN-X protein due to mutations or not enough of it being produced (haploinsufficiency) can lead to a rare condition called classical-like Ehlers–Danlos syndrome (EDS).
 People with EDS may have loose joints and weak tissues because their bodies make defective collagen.

 Structure

 TN-X possesses a modular structure composed, from the N- to the C-terminal part by a Tenascin assembly domain (TAD), a series of 18.5 repeats of epidermal growth factor (EGF)-like motif, a high number of Fibronectin type III (FNIII) module, and a fibrinogen (FBG)-like globular domain.